 So, without further ado, here are the arguments for or against Italy/Croatia.

 Italy and Croatia both have a long history and buildings that tell a lot about the past.
-Both countries impress with medieval towns and sights.In Croatia, we have Dubrovnik with its medieval walls (that are still very-well maintained), Split, Sibenik, Pula, and more places that are perfect for anyone – not just the history geeks.
+Both countries impress with medieval towns and sights.In Croatia, we have Dubrovnik with its medieval walls (that are still very-well maintained), Split, Sibenik, Pula, and more perfect places for anyone – not just the history geeks.
 Florence.
 And let’s not forget all the small old towns that you can find in almost any town and city in Italy.

-Italy does not only win against Croatia, but would win this category against most countries, so the winner is clear here!
+Italy does not only win against Croatia but would win this category against most countries, so the winner is clear here!

 Which country is better for road trip?
 Italy or Croatia?
 My winner is clear: Croatia is the better place to road trip.
 At least, it is the more relaxed place to road trip.
 You may know that I drive regularly in Italy, but I am always anxious as heck – driving in Italy stresses me out (and also other non-Italians I have spoken to).The thing with driving in Italy is: The views are often scenic – depending, of course, on where you drive, but especially in the mountainous northern part of Italy, where the window views are amazing.

 Then, you have the crazy Italian driving style.
 I‘ll try to say it nicely – drivers in Italy are not very considerate.
-They tailgate (but somehow often don’t want to overtake), honk their horns whenever they feel like it, speed down narrow streets, and and so on.
+They tailgate (but somehow often don’t want to overtake), honk their horns whenever they feel like it, speed down narrow streets, and so on.

 Yes, I love Italy and Italians, but driving in Italy has been – so far – not a thing I truly enjoy.
 In addition to this, cars without a special permit often cannot drive into town centers.

-However, many people regularly report that the GPS does not warn them and it can easily happen that you drive there and receive a high fine (ask me, Bergamo charged me 70€).
+However, many people regularly report that the GPS does not warn them, and it can easily happen that you drive there and receive a high fine (ask me, Bergamo charged me 70€).
 Of course, it was my fault.
 With all the stress that already comes with driving in Italy, this is an unnecessary extra problem.

 Driving in Croatia, on the other hand, is like a dream come true.
-Yes, tolls on the highways are extremely high.Even higher than in Italy, BUT there are many, even more scenic routes that you can drive for free.
+Yes, tolls on the highways are extremely high.Even higher than in Italy, BUT there are many, even more, scenic routes that you can drive for free.
 You can avoid paying toll highways most of the time – even if you drive from Rovinj to Dubrovnik, you can basically – and easily – drive without using highways.
-And I promise, the roads and views are amazing.
+And I promise the roads and views are amazing.

-In addition, the drivers in Croatia are completely different from the drivers in Italy.
+Also, the drivers in Croatia are completely different from the drivers in Italy.

 Croatia and Italy are both NOT budget-friendly destinations, in general.

 Croatia is no longer a hidden gem with great prices – but most countries aren’t the most expensive travel destinations in Europe either.If you visit in the summer months, both places will be expensive – you have pricey Dubrovnik (very pricey Dubrovnik actually) and Hvar in Croatia and many expensive places in Italy like Florence, Lake Como, Rome… (I could go on forever.)
 So, in general, visiting either of the countries in July or August is not the best idea for your budget – but even though Croatia is not a cheap destination, overall, I would definitely say it is still cheaper than Italy in terms of accommodations, food, and activities.

 If you are a dog owner, you might be wondering whether Italy or Croatia is more dog-friendly.We have a clear winner: Italy is probably the most dog-friendly country in Europe (along with San Marino).

-This comes from two things: my dog loves Italy and the people in Italy love my dog.
+This comes from two things: my dog loves Italy, and the people in Italy love my dog.
 It is such a tight bond that they have created in the last few years.

 So, why is Italy so dog-friendly?
 First of all, quite a lot of accommodations allow dogs.
 Sure, not all do, but compared to many other countries in Europe, dogs are often welcomed – and many times, without an extra charge.

 Next, you can take dogs (smaller and medium-sized at least) into many indoor places.
-Taking dogs into restaurants is quite common in many countries, but in Italy I was allowed to take my dog into some museums, grocery stores, churches (yes, you have read that right), and other indoor buildings.
+Taking dogs into restaurants is quite common in many countries, but in Italy, I was allowed to take my dog into some museums, grocery stores, churches (yes, you have read that right), and other indoor buildings.

-Of course, sometimes dogs were not allowed and sometimes dogs were only allowed if carried in bags.
+Of course, sometimes dogs were not allowed, and sometimes dogs were only allowed if carried in bags.
 In popular places like Pisa and Florence, dogs were not allowed at the main attractions at all.
 But in the end, no other country has been as dog-friendly as Italy.

 What about Croatia?
 Well, Croatia is not really dog-unfriendly, but it is also not really dog-friendly.
 If you filter accommodations on Booking that allow dogs, you will realize that a lower percentage than in Italy allows dogs.
 And thus, that leaves you with a smaller choice of accommodations.Also, dogs are not allowed in most buildings – I was even kicked out off a bus in Dubrovnik because of my dog.

-I did not even check if dogs were allowed because I just assumed it would be fine (especially because he was carried in a little bag).
+I did not even check if dogs were allowed because I assumed it would be fine (especially because he was carried in a little bag).
 On the other hand, he was allowed on boats in Dubrovnik and Rovinj.

 So, I would not say Croatia is very dog-unfriendly, but Italy is the best place to visit in Italy with a dog.